section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 As we can note, this problem converged to the optimal solution so faster.
 However, there are cases where this will not be the case.
 For example, let us look at the following example and see this in practice.

-Suppose we are given the following linear programming problem.
+Suppose we are given the following linear programming problem:

 *Using the Simplex method:*
 *Maximize*, $Z=30x+40y$